RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/pages/Documents/OthersForm.md

 ## Overview

-The `CombinedFormsPage` component is a React-based front-end module designed to provide access to various academic forms for students and faculty at an institution (e.g., IIT Guwahati).
+The `CombinedFormsPage` component is a React-based front-end module designed to provide access to various academic forms for students and faculty.
 It features a tabbed interface to switch between **Undergraduate Forms** and **General Forms**, displaying each form's details in a table with downloadable links for DOC and PDF formats.
 The component is styled with **Tailwind CSS** for a responsive and modern user interface.

 ## Dependencies